philzook58/philzook58.github.io/_posts/2024-07-01-egraph2024_talk_done.md

 date: 2024-07-01
 ---

 I'm back from Copenhagen!
 It was really fantastic time.
-I really wish I had stayed for Thursday and Friday as i was still having great conversations.
+I really wish I had stayed for Thursday and Friday as I was still having great conversations.
 It wasn't clear when I was booking if I would get any time from work, so I tried to hedge things a little.
 I looked into changing my flights around and it would've doubled the cost of my trip.
 Oh well, live and learn.

-I rerecorded a version of my talk while i still remember roughly how to give it.
+I rerecorded a version of my talk while I still remember roughly how to give it.
 Unfortunately, it seems the stream of my high energy audience version has a stuttering problem

 <iframe width="560" height="315" src="https://www.youtube.com/embed/74VP0SbNHDE?si=FFaR9ExzA_GMM-yD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>